alien4cloud/alien4cloud.github.io/documentation/admin/advanced_configuration.markdown

 java $JAVA_OPTIONS -jar alien4cloud-ui-1.0.0-{version}-standalone.war
 {% endhighlight %}

+If you need to customize log4j (in order to activate some loggers, change the log file location ...) add a log4j.properties in the config folder and specify the classpath for java :

+{% highlight bash %}
+java $JAVA_OPTIONS -cp config/:alien4cloud-ui-1.0.0-{version}-standalone.war org.springframework.boot.loader.WarLauncher
+{% endhighlight %}

+You can find a log4j sample configuration file at [log4j.properties](https://github.com/alien4cloud/alien4cloud/blob/master/alien4cloud-ui/src/main/resources/log4j.properties)

 # Using SSL

 By default Alien 4 Cloud starts using http rather than https enabling SSL is however really simple.
 Just edit the alien4cloud-config.yml and replace: